Teaching and Mentoring

 Teaching Workshops

-The Center for Teaching and Learning and the Graduate Student Center co-sponsor a series of workshops for graduate students, especially TAs, who are interested in learning and improving their teaching skills.
-Check the CTL calendar for upcoming workshops and opportunities.
+The Center for Excellence in Teaching, Learning and Innovation and the Graduate Student Center co-sponsor a series of workshops for graduate students, especially TAs, who are interested in learning and improving their teaching skills.
+Check the CETLI calendar for upcoming workshops and opportunities.

 I CARE Training

-Counseling and Psychological Services (CAPS) offers I CARE, an interactive gatekeeper training for students, faculty, and staff that builds a caring community with the skills and resources to intervene with student stress, distress, and crisis.
-To learn more about I CARE or to request a training for your Penn group, see the CAPS website
+Wellness at Penn offers I CARE, an interactive gatekeeper training for students, faculty, and staff that builds a caring community with the skills and resources to intervene with student stress, distress, and crisis.
+To learn more about I CARE or to request a training for your Penn group, see the Wellness at Penn website

 LGBT Center Workshops